Our products

 But salting is not just preservation.
 It is a gastronomic transformation:

-• Salt extracts water from the fish (moisture content goes from 80% to 50-55%).
+• Salt extracts water from the fish (it goes from 80% to 50-55% humidity).

 • Proteins denature and reorganize, creating that characteristic dense and gelatinous texture.